-- Medical billing audits, medical billing litigation, health care audits, hospital audits, payor audits, Medicare and/or Medicaid audits, Medicare appeals, and other health care reimbursement issues including ERISA and out of network claims and reimbursements.
-Khaled successfully represented an out-of-network multi-room surgery center in a class action lawsuit against several payors;
+- Conducting medical billing audits and litigation, hospital audits, payor audits, Medicare and/or Medicaid audits, Medicare appeals, and other health care reimbursement issues including ERISA and out of network claims and reimbursements.
+Khaled successfully represented an out-of-network multi-room licensed surgery center in a class action lawsuit against several payors.

-- Federal and State fraud and abuse issues including anti-kickback and Stark Law Compliance, self-referral issues, Federal False Claims Act, New Jersey Insurance Fraud Act claims, and health care qui tam actions.
+- Addressing federal and State fraud and abuse issues including anti-kickback and Stark Law Compliance, self-referral issues, Federal False Claims Act, New Jersey Insurance Fraud Act claims, and health care qui tam actions.
 Khaled is routinely called on by clients to analyze prospective business structures and arrangements for compliance issues;

-- Mergers and purchases/sales of medical practices and facilities, including the purchase, sale, transfer or relocation of licensed facilities and forming multi-specialty groups;
+- Representing clients in mergers and purchases/sales of medical practices and facilities, including the purchase, sale, transfer or relocation of licensed facilities and forming multi-specialty groups;

-- Pharmacy audits, PBM audits and terminations, pharmacy network access issues, pharmacy licensing and change of ownership issues, pharmacy coupons, copayment assistance programs, and pre-printed prescription pads;
+- Conducting pharmacy audits, PBM audits and terminations, pharmacy network access issues, pharmacy licensing and change of ownership issues, pharmacy coupons, copayment assistance programs, and pre-printed prescription pads;